DigitalSlideArchive/HistomicsTK/docs/histomicstk.saliency.cellularity_detection_thresholding.rst

 1. Detect tissue from background using the RGB slide thumbnail.
 Each "tissue piece" is analysed independently from here onwards.
-The tissue_detection modeule is used for this step.
+The tissue_detection module is used for this step.
 A high sensitivity, low specificity setting is used here.